jadamo/spherex_emu/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-spherex_emu Documentation
+mentat-lss Documentation
 =========================

-Welcome to the spherex_emu documentation!
+Welcome to the mentat-lss documentation!
 Here you can find instructions for how to install and use the code, as well as explore the package API.

 .. toctree::